 Problem: 2005-2013 BMW 3 Series Interior Door Handle Pulls Peeling

 2005-2013 BMW 3 Series models have a problem with the rubber-like coating delaminating from plastic interior door handle pulls.
-ColorBond customer Edvin M. told us of his BMW M3, which was having the issue.
+ColorBond customer Edvin M. told us about his BMW M3, which was having the issue.
 He considered replacing the handle, but instead decided to use ColorBond LVP to fix the peeling BMW interior trim.
-It turned out great and was far more economical than part replacement.
+The interior trim repair turned out great and was far more economical than part replacement.
 Here’s how he did it himself.

 Edvin said removing the door handle would have been a real hassle and leaving the door panel in place makes the job much easier.
 When this is done the window switch panel must be moved out of the way to properly access the handle to fix the peeling BMW interior trim.
 This was done by removing the trim strip on the door, which provides access to the panel to push it up and out.
 The wires were then disconnected from the switch, and it was set aside.

-Proper preparation is key to a quality and long-lasting paint job.
+Proper preparation before interior trim repair is key to a quality and long-lasting paint job.
 Once the coating was completely removed Edvin cleaned the handle with ColorBond Prep Cleaner, which removes any residues, so ColorBond LVP has the best surface for bonding.
 Of note, alcohol can be used if Prep Cleaner isn’t handy.

 Edvin masked off the area surrounding the door handle with paper and masking tape to protect it from overspray.

 As the door handle is hard plastic Edvin prepared it with ColorBond Adhesion Promoter before applying ColorBond LVP as we recommend for best adhesion.
 Of note, leather, vinyl, and soft plastics do not require Adhesion Promoter.
-Again, proper preparation is key.
+Again, proper preparation before interior trim repair is key.

 Three coats of ColorBond LVP were applied in the correct BMW door handle color.
 ColorBond LVP is available in a variety of OEM Certified colors including BMW OEM colors.
 Now the door handle looks just like new.

-To see details of Edvin’s project click here.
+To see details of Edvin’s interior trim repair project click here.